Abhigya27/MediaShare/README.md

 The app deploys as **two separate Render Web Services** from the same repo: one for the FastAPI backend, one for the Streamlit frontend.

-> **Why not SQLite in production?** Render's free web services have an
+> **Why Supabase Postgres?** Render's free web services have an
-> **ephemeral filesystem** — persistent disks require a paid plan — so a
-> SQLite file would get wiped on every restart/redeploy.
-Use Postgres in
+> **ephemeral filesystem**, so a local SQLite file would be wiped on redeploys.
-> production; SQLite is still perfectly fine (and zero-setup) for local dev.
+> Using a managed PostgreSQL service like Supabase keeps the database persistent
+> and production-ready.

 ### 1. Push to GitHub
 Render deploys from a connected Git repo.

-### 2. Create a Postgres database
+### 2. Create a PostgreSQL database with Supabase
-- Render Dashboard → **New → PostgreSQL** → note the **Internal Database URL**.
-- Render's free Postgres instance works, but **expires 30 days after creation** (with a 14-day grace period to upgrade before deletion) — fine for a quick demo, but annoying for a portfolio piece you want to stay up.
-  For something that doesn't need upkeep, point `DATABASE_URL` at a permanent free tier instead (e.g. [Neon](https://neon.tech) or [Supabase](https://supabase.com)) — same steps below either way.
+- Create a new project in [Supabase](https://supabase.com) and open your database settings.
+- Copy the **Connection string** for your Postgres database.
-- Whatever the source, rewrite the URL's scheme for the async driver:
+- Update the URL for SQLAlchemy's async driver:
   `postgresql://...` → `postgresql+asyncpg://...`
+- Set that value in the backend's `DATABASE_URL` environment variable.

+This app is designed to use **Supabase PostgreSQL** as the persistent database for the app.

 ### 3. Deploy the backend
 Render Dashboard → **New → Web Service** → select your repo.